Gavoi

 Gavoi is a comune in central Sardinia (Italy), part of the province of Nuoro, in the natural region of Barbagia.
-It overlooks the Lake of Gusana.
+It overlooks Lake Gusana.

 History

 The territory of Gavoi is inhabited since the prenuragic period.
 During the middleage is cited various times in the list of villages and towns that paid the taxes to the Roman curia.

 Gavoi was hit by the plague in the 18th century.

 Main sights

 The Roman church of San Gavino is Gavoi's foremost sacred spot, through there are eight other ancient churches in the village.
 The village's center contains rock houses with balconies, and a village fountain is known as "Antana 'e Cartzonna".

 Near the lake are the archaeological areas of Orrui and San Michele di Fonni.
 A Roman bridge is submerged beneath the lake.

 Economy

 Mountain tourism is among the sources of income.
 Agriculture production include potatoes and cheese (the town is famous for its Fiore Sardo).